avventoapps/Telefyna-App/telefynaConfiguration/README.md

 This project contains a client side application for managing Telefyna's configurations which includes programming/scheduling

 ## TODO
-- [ ] support php email on exporting config
+- [ ] support php receivers on exporting config
 - [ ] create a qa testing framework to ensure the ui generator works well
 - [ ] add current/previous/next program tracking on the schedule preview | Not necessary
 - [x] write a way to share system errors with admin and attach auditLog and periodical logs